Table of Contents

 {"count":1,"list":[{"id":"566275XXXXX","points":0.14,"number":"48XXXXXXXXX","date_sent":1603356627,"submitted_number":"XXXXXXXXX","status":"QUEUE","error":null,"idx":null,"parts":1}]}

-• Error 101, Invalid authorisation info – invalid token or server connection data, e.g. to api.com.pl instead of api.smsapi.com;
+- Error 101, Invalid authorisation info – invalid token or server connection data, e.g. to api.com.pl instead of api.smsapi.com.

-• Error 11, The message is too long, or there is no message or parameter: nounicode is set, and special characters (including Polish characters) are used – you are trying to send a message longer than your limit set in the account configuration – remember that message with characters outside of Unicode has a lower character limit.
-As usual, you’ll find more information in the Documentation;
+- Error 11, The message is too long, or there is no message or parameter: nounicode is set, and special characters (including Polish characters) are used – you are trying to send a message longer than your limit set in the account configuration – remember that message with characters outside of Unicode has a lower character limit.
+As usual, you’ll find more information in the Documentation.

-• Error 13, Lack of valid phone numbers (invalid or blacklisted numbers) – delivery failed due to the inactive or blocked numbers; check whether the entered numbers are valid and if there are no extra characters;
+- Error 13, Lack of valid phone numbers (invalid or blacklisted numbers) – delivery failed due to the inactive or blocked numbers; check whether the entered numbers are valid and if there are no extra characters.

-• Error 103, Insufficient credits – not enough points on the account or subaccount;
+- Error 103, Insufficient credits – not enough points on the account or subaccount.

-• Connection to a wrong addresscorrect address can be found in our Documentation, but you’ll probably want to use https://api.smsapi.com/,
+- Connection to a wrong address – correct address can be found in our Documentation, but you’ll probably want to use https://api.smsapi.com/.

-• Connection using TLS protocol version lower than 1.2 – we do not support older versions of TLS protocol because they are depreciated as not secure enough.
-You have to check the TLS version of your system (environment) and probably update your entire environment or its part,
+- Connection using TLS protocol version lower than 1.2 – we do not support older versions of TLS protocol because they are depreciated as not secure enough.
+You have to check the TLS version of your system (environment) and probably update your entire environment or its part.

-• Connection blocked by a firewall at the client’s side means that connection had been blocked somewhere between your machine and our API; you have to check your system or talk to the network administrator.
+- Connection blocked by a firewall at the client’s side means that connection had been blocked somewhere between your machine and our API; you have to check your system or talk to the network administrator.
 The problems rarely occur on developers’ computers (if so, you wouldn’t even be able to read this article!), but it’s a possible scenario in isolated networks operating in server centres.
 Whitelisting IPs of SMSAPI servers should solve the problem.

 One more thing can prevent you from getting that SMS on your phone.
 Some sender names are blocked in certain countries.
-Unfortunately, our default sender name, “Test”, is also blocked in some regions, like the UK.
+Unfortunately, our default sender SMS name, “Test”, is also blocked in some regions, like the UK.

-What’s next?
-Our SMSAPI API has a lot of applications.
+Our free API has a lot of applications.
 You can send and receive SMS messages, manage contacts stored on your SMSAPI platform, add parameters to bodies of messages or change settings.
 Moreover, it allows you to use the callback feature required when receiving messages from your customers.
-So, stay tuned.
-I’ll explain everything step-by-step in the upcoming episodes!